best-practice-and-impact/qa-of-code-guidance/_sources/testing_code.md

 When your code relies upon interaction with complex or external dependencies, it may be difficult for your tests to reproducibly access these dependencies.
 Creating abstractions of these dependencies when they are not being directly tested can keep your test code simpler and more focused.
 You might use Stubs or Mocks for this purpose:
 * Stubs carry out a predetermined behaviour.
-For example, a stub representing an API always return the same response.
+For example, a stub representing an API always returns the same response.
 Use these when you are not interested in the details around how your code interacts with the dependency.
 * Mocks require additional setup in your test code, to define your expectations.
 Use these when your test needs to verify that your code interacts with the Mock in a specific way.